codesections/muon/README.md

  * [mail.protonmail.com/keys](https://mail.protonmail.com/keys)
  * [mail.protonmail.com/vpn](https://mail.protonmail.com/vpn)

 Specifically, if you want to turn it off, you'll want the `mail.protonmail.com/appearance` URL.
-(No promisses that you can use the settings pages without a mouse, though, saddly enough).
+(No promises that you can use the settings pages without a mouse, though, sadly enough).

 ### Ok, sounds like I can do a lot.
 Is there anything I *can't* do without a mouse?